Agirunator/poker-project/README.md

 ## Features

 - Light/dark mode toggle
-- Live previews
+- Money management
-- Fullscreen mode
+- Poker game
-- Cross platform
+- Accounts with sign up and log in

 ## Database Structure

 This section outlines the SQL tables and their relationships.
+SQL is used in this project to handle users, logins and money management.

 ### 1. **Table: `users`**
    - **Description**: Stores information about the users.